Tilsa Lozano

-Tilsa Marcela Lozano Sibila (born Lima, October 31, 1982) is a Peruvian model.
+Tilsa Marcela Lozano Sibila (born October 31, 1982) is a Peruvian model.
 Tilsa is also a Playboy TV actress for Latin America & Iberia.

 Her father is from Argentina.
 She has posed for magazines such as Maxim, SoHo, Cosas Hombre and Caras.
 She has also worked with designers such as Claudia Bertolero, Fabrizio Célleri, Jennifer Nicholson, Ana María Guiulfo and Stika Semsch.

 She acted in the series Surfing Attraction, Bunny World and Seduction Weapons for Playboy.